The Tonearm Base and Tonearm

 Details of the anti-skate mechanism are seen above.
 The pivoted weight acts via a thin Nylon thread to provide an anti-skate force to the tonearm.
 The weight is adjustable.
 It slides up/down on the calibrated pivoted support rod.
 Moving the weight up by one calibration will increase anti-skating force proportional to a 0.5 gram increase in Vertical Tracking Force (VTF).
 The weight is locked to the rod by a set-screw.

 Anti-skate mechanism detail is shown.
-The cueing is hydraulically damped.
+The cueing is hydraulically damped by silicone fluid.

 Details of the tonearm counterweight are shown above.

 Large handle on the tonearm base in the picture above is used to lock and unlock the Collet chuck.
 The crank adjusts VTA at a rate of 7 turns = 1 mm of vertical movement.

 The headshell is a seven layer design.
 Carbon and Boron were used to make this laminate.
 Each laminate layer has opposing fiber directions.
 The result is excellent resonance cancelation.

 The L-07D headshell finger assembly is marked with part number HS-07J, as shown above.

 Details of the headshell mounting collar of the tonearm is seen above.

 The picture above demonstrates the penta-structure of the tonearm wiring.
 The perfect centering of the tonearm wires minimizes capacitance of the wiring.